Is your daughter getting white discharge before a period? | luna app

 It shows that their reproductive system is beginning to function as expected.

-How can your teen manage discharge before a period if it feels uncomfortable?
+How can my teen manage white discharge before a period?

-👉 If they do use them, it’s important to change them every 4–6 hours to maintain good hygiene
+If your teen prefers to use them, it’s important to change them every 4–6 hours to maintain good hygiene

 Encouraging your teen to wear breathable cotton underwear and changing it daily can also help them feel more comfortable.

-How to talk to your teen about tracking discharge before a first period?
+How can I talk to my teen about tracking white discharge?

 Understanding these changes can help your teen feel more in control of their body.